-Start the chicken skin side down for the first two minutes to get a bit of colour and some grill marks.
+Start the chicken skin side down over direct heat for the first two minutes to get a bit of colour and some grill marks.
 Then move it to the safe zone and cook it there.
 Maybe bring it back over the medium zone a couple times along the way but don’t leave it there to burn.
-Vigilance.
+Vigilance is key.

-Garlic ginger grilled chicken brings the flavours of Japan to your backyard.
+Garlic ginger grilled chicken is an easy way to bring the flavours of Japan to your backyard.

 - 2 Tbsp sake

-- 3 cloves garlic (again - microplane works great)
+- 3 cloves garlic - again a microplane works great

 - 2 tsp asian hot sauce - Korean gochujang or Sriracha